 The following example creates a logical volume with striped mirrors.
-In this example the logical volume contains a stripe that consists of two mirrors, each mirroring a slice that Figure 6-5 shows the logical volume this example creates.
+In this example the logical volume contains a stripe that consists of two mirrors, each mirroring a slice that contains all of the usable blocks of an XVM physical volume.